Is this the top?

 If you had listened to CNBC instead of Mr Snyder and his forecast of doom and gloom, you would have made a lot of money by now.

-In June, 2015, Ron Paul was once again warning everyone about “a day of reckoning” for the US stock market.
+In June of 2015, Ron Paul was once again warning everyone about “a day of reckoning” for the US stock market.

 Most investors don’t want to hear the countdown, will tune out.
 Basic psychology.
 They’ll keep charging ahead with a bullish battle cry, about how the Nasdaq will keep climbing relentlessly to a new record above 5,048.